freeradical13/freeradical13.github.io/index.md

 An [organ][] is a collection of tissues with similar function.

+[Epithelial tissue][] lines the surface of organs, some inner cavities in organs, and the [epidermis][] (or outermost epithelial tissue).
+The main type of cell in epithelium is the epithelial cell.

 A tract is a series of connected organs.

 A [lobe][] is a clearly visible division or extension of an organ.